FJGisdon/PeptidaseGNN/README.md

-This code was developed using Google Colab.
+During the development of the code, I used using Google Colab.
+The notebooks will also be provided at some point.